aimat-lab/3DSC/README.md

 ### Prerequisites

 This code was developed and tested with and for Linux.
 Most likely it will throw errors for other OS.
-To install the Python packages we use conda 4.11.0.
+To install the Python packages we used conda 4.11.0.

 ### Installation